tiefaces/TieFaces/README.md

 # Tiefaces Web Sheet

 > Tiefaces Web Sheet is a JSF UI component (built upon Primefaces) which can render excel templates as Web form.
-It also use specail markup in the template to support data input/output.
+It also use special mark-up in the template to support data input/output.

 This is an overview page, please visit [TieFaces.org](http://tiefaces.org) for more information.